Cocoa pod borer

 Monitoring and action

-Monitor cocoa pods for uneven ripening and/or for tiny borer holes (though these are very small and hard to see).
-If detected, cut the pods open and examine them for the presence of borer caterpillars and/or internal borer damage within the pod.
+Monitor cocoa pods for uneven ripening and for tiny borer holes (though these are very small and hard to see).
+Cut open any suspect pods and check for the presence of borer larvae and/or internal damage.
+Also check cocoa pods for internal damage and larvae during pod splitting and processing.
+Check fallen rambutan fruit for tiny borer holes.
+If there are any, cut open the fruit to look for larvae.

 Legal requirements